anoopkarnik/microsoft_codefundo/README.md

 Mostly the major loss that happens after a disaster is when people(uspecially lower class) become homeless which leads to major need of employment which led us to introduce the safe user mode apart from the unsafe user and relief team user.

+So, if there is a way out, where even the safe people can help the unsafe people, then it can give birth to deeper sense for humanities among masses.
+Thus, all the homeless people can get a hope for their survival without suffering the phase of depression.

 RESCUE TEAM USER
 1. Register in the app about the location of the rescue centre